In this section, you can find answers to some frequently asked questions. If after reading this, you still have any doubts, feel free to contact us.

 Frequently Asked Questions

+The general rental period is five months*: from September until the end of January for the first semester and from February until the end of June for the second semester.
 The majority of the landlords we work with don’t accept shorter reservation than five months, but the landlords who would agree on it, will charge an extra fee monthly to compensate it.

-In normal circumstances we schedule visits, however, due to the current situation and the government regulations of the covid-19 situation, we think it is safer and more responsible to not make in-person viewings of the flats during this period.
-On the other hand, if you are interested in a room, depending on the flexibility of the landlord and the current residents we may be able to offer a virtual viewing or a video of the flat or more photos, as well as a phone call with us to give you any information that you may require.We advise you to contact us beforehand regarding this situation since COVID-19 regulations might vary and new possibilities may be opened to discussion.
+In normal circumstances we schedule visits.
+However, depending on the flexibility of the landlord and the current residents we may be able to offer a virtual viewing or a video of the flat or more photos, as well as a phone call with us to give you any information that you may require.

 We do charge a reservation fee, which is a one-time service fee paid upon reservation of a room and is not refundable.
 This fee may vary according to the price of the room, starting from 50€.
-It allows us to personally verify all landlords, as well as every apartment/house that we suggest, and give our personal support throughout the stay of the tenant.
+It allows us to personally verify all landlords, as well as every apartment/house that we offer, and give our personal support throughout the stay of the tenant.

 Yes, you can.
 We have some properties that are set up specifically with this in mind.
 Generally, we recommend reserving the room with someone you already know well, as to avoid any potential mishaps.
 Please bear in mind that the average price of a shared room is €300 – €400 per person.Please bear in mind that in this case, depending on the period of stay, the Reservation Fee may surpass the usual max of 150€, as it refers to two tenants instead of one.